The spontaneous emission of

 The Main Scientifical Achievements of our Group (see also the list of publications beginning with 1980)

-Unified approach of alpha-decay, cluster radioactivities, and cold
+approach of alpha-decay, cluster radioactivities, and cold fission of

 Figure 2: Potential Energy Surfaces of 106-Te showing for the first time the alpha valley with the detailed landscape around the saddle-point along the alpha valley.